frouo/lembot-public-website/blog/[21-05-10] welcome.md

 Lembot aims to be your automation partner throughout your journey with Lemlist 🚀

 Last but not least, lembot is not affialiated with lemlist.
-Although we had the chance to speak with G. who knew about lembot and kindly love and respect the idea.
+Although we had the chance to speak with G. who heard about lembot and kindly love and respect the idea.

 ## Why

-Lemlist is awesome but it must remain simple and user-friendly.
-That's why lemlist can't do everything.
-Some features may be missing.

-This is where lembot comes in.

-## Build lembot with us
+Exporting CSV files by hand is time consuming and error-prone.

+Lemlist reporting is great, but can't be customized.
+By exporting your data into Google Sheets, you can build the reporting of your dreams.
+There is no limit.

+## Based on your feedback

+We are regularly adding new features based on your feedback and our own ideas.

+New features are announced in the newsletter and listed [here ↗️](https://lembot.com/whats-new)

-You, as a user, are out best inputs.
-Feel free to reach me at [francois@lembot.com](mailto:francois@lembot.com), by chat or [linkedin](https://www.linkedin.com/in/francoisrouault/) to help us improve your productivity and let's build lembot together.
+Feel free to reach us at [francois@lembot.com](mailto:francois@lembot.com), or by chat (cf. bottom-right bubble) or [linkedin](https://www.linkedin.com/in/francoisrouault/) if you have any questions or suggestions.

 ## Who is behind

-Hello, I am François, the maker of [lembot.com](https://lembot.com) 👋 and fan of the lemlist's team, tools and growth.
+I am François, the maker of [lembot.com](https://lembot.com) 👋 and fan of the lemlist's team, tools and growth.

+I am a lemlister like you and build lembot to boost my productivity.

 ## Lembot's date of birth

-Lembot has been officially announced on Twitter on May 4th.
+Lembot has been officially announced on Twitter on May 4th 2021.

 The [tweet ↗️](https://twitter.com/frouo/status/1389473114061512711)